Wulbari (god)

-Wulbari is a supreme deity figure worshipped in the traditional religions of the Krachi people, who are based in today’s Togolese Republic.
-Aside from his role as a supreme deity, Wulbari is also associated with the skies, where he lived ever since he retreated from Earth.
-He is also often depicted as the foil to the spider folklore figure, Anansi.
+Wulbari is a supreme deity figure worshipped in the traditional religions of the Krache and Guang people in Ghana and Togo.
+Aside from his role as a supreme deity, Wulbari is a sky god, where he lived ever since he retreated from Earth.
+He is also often depicted as the foil to the spider god Anansi.

 Legends

 Retreat from earth

 There are several versions of the folktale that led to Wulbari’s retreat from earth to the skies, which represented heavens.
 Lynch and Roberts (2010) laid out several of these accounts: